The64thGamer/cheeseepedia/content/wiki/phoenix-az-8039-north-35th-ave.md

 ## 1990s

 In October 1990, North 35th Avenue received {{< wiki-link "Concept Unification" >}}{{<cite 6>}}, but kept the Showbiz Pizza name until at least March 1991.{{<cite 7>}}.
 It was the fifth Showbiz Pizza to undergo Concept Unification.
 The first showtape played after CU was the {{< wiki-link "CEC September 1990 Show" >}} (one of five stores to get this show).
-The SkyTubes and Ball Crawl were expanded in late 1996.{{<cite 8>}}
+Jasper originally had Billy Bob's guitar,{{<cite 8>}} but this was changed to the Flying Cheese guitar sometime after 1995.
+The SkyTubes and Ball Crawl were expanded in late 1996.{{<cite 9>}}

 ## 2010s

-Jasper originally had Billy Bob's guitar, but this was changed to the Flying Cheese guitar by 2015.{{<cite 9>}} Jasper and Pasqually had swapped shoes during this time, but they were switched back in the late 2010s.
+Jasper and Pasqually had swapped shoes, but they were switched back in the late 2010s.
 The Wink had the 'In Pizza We Trust' phrase uncovered, one of the last Winks to be like this.
 Chuck E. had his Cool Chuck shorts even after his shirt was changed to the Rockstar look in 2018.{{<cite 10>}}

 ## 2020s